Official: Police kill 4 insurgents in shootout in Pakistan

-MULTAN, Pakistan (AP) — Pakistani police say counter-terrorism officers have killed four insurgents, including two women, in a shootout on a highway in eastern Punjab province.
+MULTAN, Pakistan (AP) — Counter-terrorism officers killed four insurgents, including two women, in a shootout on a highway in eastern Punjab province on Saturday, officials said.

-Senior officer Rai Tahir says insurgents traveling in a car opened fire when police stopped them near the city of Sahiwal on Saturday.
-He said the highway action was based on intelligence gleaned from a previous operation.
+Senior officer Rai Tahir said insurgents traveling in a car opened fire when police stopped them near the city of Sahiwal.
+He said the police officers were acting on intelligence gleaned from a previous operation.
 No officer was hurt in the shootout.

-Tahir said three suspects escaped on a motorcycle and were being pursued by police.
+Tahir said three suspects escaped on a motorcycle and are being pursued by police, adding that insurgents often use women and children as human shields during travel.

-Tahir said that insurgents often use women and children as shields to avoid checking during travel.
-Police found two unhurt minor girls and one injured minor boy who told a local television reporter the family was going to attend a wedding.
+The four people killed were identified by relatives as residents of the Kot Lakhpat area in the suburbs of Lahore — grocery store owner Mohammad Khalil, 42, his wife Nabila, 38, their 13-year-old daughter Areeba and their friend, Zeeshan Javed, who was driving the car and police said was on the country’s wanted terrorist list.

 Most Read Nation & World Stories